 Volcanoes can be costly.
-The Kilauea eruption of Feb 28, 1955 destroyed 21 houses, 10km of road, 4000 acres of sugar plantations and one coffee plantation: the damage was a staggering 2 billion dollar.
+The Kilauea eruption of Feb 28, 1955 destroyed 21 houses, 10km of road, 4000 acres of sugar plantations and one coffee plantation: the damage was 40 million dollar in today’s prices.
 The cost of Mount St Helens was 1 billion dollar.
 Both events were eclipsed by Eyjafjallajokull: its price tag of 5 billion dollars was almost entirely due to the flight ban.
 Eruptions in poorer countries are cheaper, but can still cost the local economy hundreds of millions of dollar.
 Volcanoes may not be the most expensive environmental hazard (hurricane Sandy cost the US 65 billion dollar), but they are nonetheless a risky possession.

 But all volcanic damage is recovered by a single product.
 The world spends 90 billion dollar each year on coffee, a crop that for quality depends on those volcanoes.
 For developing countries, coffee is the second most valuable export (after oil, based on data from 2000.
 This statistic is often misquoted as coffee being the second most traded commodity in the world – it is about number 110 by this measure, still respectable for a snack.)
 Over 75 million people, many in rural, low income areas, owe their employment to coffee.
 But, just as you can’t make an omelet without breaking an egg, you can’t grow coffee without breaking a mountain.